 Can my right hon.
-Friend assure me that lessons will be learned from experience of the councils in Leicester and Leicestershire—to whom he has rightly paid tribute—to ensure that all local authorities, including Buckinghamshire Council, receive all the detailed information that they need from his Department in the form and timeframe that they need it, so that they can take action to protect their local populations?
+Friend assure me that lessons will be learned from the experience of the councils in Leicester and Leicestershire—to which he has rightly paid tribute—to ensure that all local authorities, including Buckinghamshire Council, receive all the detailed information that they need from his Department in the form and timeframe in which they need it, so that they can take action to protect their local populations?

 Yes.
 My hon.
 Friend has raised this point with me, privately as well, about access to the data.
 It is incredibly important.
 We are constantly improving the data that is available because we are constantly getting better data.
 That is an important part of the work strand.

-On Monday morning, I will attend the opening of the brand new Guildford ward at the Royal Surrey: a 20-room, fully equipped with CPAP—continuous positive airway pressure—isolation ward built in just four months.
+On Monday morning, I will attend the opening of the brand new Guildford ward at the Royal Surrey: a 20-room isolation ward, fully equipped with CPAP—continuous positive airway pressure—and built in just four months.
 Will my right hon.
-Friend join me in congratulating the local council on the pragmatism shown and the hospital on its forward planning?
+Friend join me in congratulating the local council on the pragmatism shown, and the hospital on its forward planning?
 Does he agree that in the event of a localised spike in cases requiring hospitalisation, the Royal Surrey will be well placed to deal with it effectively?

 I accept that today we have to focus on Leicester, but perhaps I can revert to the general.
-Will the Minister, during the recess, prepare a national plan for recovery to announce when we reconvene in September, and does he accept that we may have to face up to the fact that we have to contain the virus, but we may have to co-exist with it?
+Will the Secretary of State, during the recess, prepare a national plan for recovery to announce when we reconvene in September, and does he accept that we may have to face up to the fact that while we have to contain the virus, we may have to co-exist with it?
 We are facing over the summer a tsunami of job losses and business closures, and we will have to get Britain back to work.